gitlabhq/gitlab-ci/doc/yaml/README.md

 1. Builds of the same stage are run in parallel.
 1. Builds of next stage are run after success.

-Let's consider the following example, which defines 3 types:
+Let's consider the following example, which defines 3 stages:
 ```
 stages:
   - build